 To plant, dig a trench around five inches deep.
 Gently spread out your roots in the bottom of your trench.
 Your roots should be planted eighteen inches apart.
 Cover up all but the very top of the crown stem.
 As it warms up and your asparagus starts to grow, add more soil around the stem.

 Asparagus can handle droughts and heat, but make sure you baby them a little for the first summer.
 Water and mulch are needed to make them really take off.
 Keep the area free from weeds.

 A monthly covering with a compost, like Black Kow, Mushroom, Organic Cock-a-Doodle Poo (chicken compost made right here in South Carolina- 100% Organic Humus derived by composting poultry manure) will help give your plants a steady supply of nutrients.
 Be sure to add in some earthworm castings.
 Sal’s carries all the mentioned composts at a great price.
 We sell it in bulk too.

 Keep it Local.
 We love to answer questions so come on by.
 We are also a South Carolina Certified Grower and Certified Roadside Stand.

 Come down and get your roots.
-Asparagus roots are 15.00 for ten roots and you can mix purple and green.
-We also have seed potatoes, and all your spring seed in.
+You can also order online.
+We have seed potatoes and all your spring seed in.